mnoorzai21/nabi-react-portfolio/README.md

 ## Description

-This is Mohammad Nabi Noorzai's react portfolio.
+This is Mohammad Nabi Noorzai's React portfolio.

 ## Table of Contents